SBortz/simpledb/README.md

 - Two memtables: one active for writes, one immutable for flushing
 - Non-blocking writes: new writes continue to new memtable during flush
 - Background flush: old memtable flushes asynchronously without blocking

+## Future Improvements

+### Compaction for V4 (Not Implemented)

+**Compaction** is a critical feature for SSTable-based databases that is currently missing in V4.
+It would be the next evolutionary step to improve performance and reduce storage overhead.

+**What is Compaction?**
+Compaction is the process of merging multiple SSTables into fewer, larger SSTables.
+This helps:
+- **Reduce Read Amplification**: Fewer files to search during reads
+- **Remove Duplicate/Deleted Keys**: Consolidate multiple versions of the same key
+- **Free Disk Space**: Remove obsolete entries and compact storage
+- **Improve Performance**: Fewer files mean faster binary searches

+**Why it's needed:**
+- Without compaction, SSTables accumulate over time, increasing read amplification
+- Old versions of keys remain in older SSTables, wasting space
+- Deleted keys (if implemented) remain in SSTables until compaction removes them

+**Potential Implementation Strategy:**
+- Level-based compaction (like LevelDB/RocksDB): Organize SSTables into levels
+- Size-tiered compaction: Merge SSTables of similar sizes
+- Background compaction: Run asynchronously without blocking writes

+This would be a natural next step for V4 to evolve into a production-ready database implementation.

 ## Performance Characteristics